iiishawn/ragdocvqa/readme.md

 ## Model Preparation

+* Download checkpoint of PDU from HuggingFace Hub: https://huggingface.co/anonymousUser99/PDU
+* Move model.pth to the root directory of the project
 * Download InternVL2-4B from HuggingFace Hub: https://huggingface.co/OpenGVLab/InternVL2-4B
 * Replace the file "modeling_internvl_chat.py" in the downloaded model with the file provided